studuino/aShoppingList/README.md

     - To avoid opening browser append at end: `--no-open`
 ## Developing on mobile
 1. Running the app on your phone: (In order for you to build an iOS app, you need to run on MacOS.)
-    - Android: `ionic cordova build android`
+    - Android: `ionic cordova run android -l`
-    - iOS: `ionic cordova build ios`
+    - iOS: `ionic cordova run ios -l`
-    - to run with live reload append at the end: `--livereload`
 2. To build resources for app run `ionic cordova resources`
-3. Building and deploying app to your phone:
+3. Building and deploying app to app store:
-    - Android: `ionic cordova build android --device`
-    - iOS: `ionic cordova build ios --device`

-An alternative is to emulate the app on a device or upload it to the ionic cloud.
-From here you can download the ionic view app and use the app on all devices.
+     - Build for release: `npm run release`
+     - Release for Android: Open Android Studio and sign APK, then release on Play Console
+     - Release for iOS: Not available yet!

 ## Here will come a section about testing!